ShreyRavi/tui.citation/README.md

 Use the 'B' button on the toolbar to insert a bibliography automatically at the end of the document.

+## WIP Disclaimer

+The repository is meant to be a showcase and is not a final, finished product.
+Data is pre-filled to simulate real-world use cases and certain functionality is not completed.

 ## File Structure
 ### Primary Files
 - `src/EditorExample.js` - contains main React for example